OSAP: Full-Time Application

 OSAP for the Summer Semester

 Students who have received OSAP for the Fall and/or Winter semesters (of the current year) should complete an OSAP Summer Extension Form to extend their OSAP through the summer.
-The OSAP Summer Extension Form is available online or from the Student Financial Services office, 3rd Floor, University Centre.
+The OSAP Summer Extension Form is available online.
 We must receive this form by the end of March to have your OSAP funding available for the start of summer classes.

 If you did not complete the OSAP Full-Time application during the fall or winter semesters, you must start a new OSAP application on the OSAP website for the summer semester.
 If you are taking a part-time course load during the summer (less than 60% load), then you may visit the OSAP website and apply using the OSAP Part-Time application for summer funding.
 When calculating course load for OSAP purposes, co-op work term credits are not included.

 OSAP is available to students who take less than 60% of a full course load (less than 1.5 academic credits) or students on a co-op work term who are also registered for less than 1.5 academic credits.
 Under the Part-Time OSAP application, students receive funding for tuition, books and local travel, but not for living costs.
 Students with a permanent disability or a persistent or prolonged disability, who are taking 40% of a full course load (1.0 academic credits), have the choice to apply for OSAP using either their full or part-time application.
 When calculating course load for OSAP purposes, co-op work term credits are not included.

 Step 1: Apply Online